M4RZB4Ni/Flutter-MVVM-Clean-Architecture/README.md

 ## Architecture

-[The Project is Based on MVVM and Clean-Architecture with consideration of SOLID principles which Includes four Module: 1-App 2-Data 3-Domain 4-Presentation]
+The Project is Based on MVVM and Clean-Architecture with consideration of SOLID principles which Includes four Module:

+1. App: is responsible for infrastructure of the project include network handlers and exception handlers and base files.
+2. Data: The data layer serves as a bridge between the domain layer and the presentation layer, supplying data through implementations of data sources, repositories, and models.
+3. Domain: The domain layer encapsulates the core business logic and rules, acting as an intermediary between the data layer and presentation layer to ensure separation of concerns and maintain a clean, business-centric architecture.
+4. Presentation: The presentation layer manages user interfaces and interactions, focusing on the visual representation of data and user experience.
+It relies on the domain layer for business logic and the data layer for data retrieval, fostering a clear separation of concerns in the application architecture.

 ## Technologies and Libraries Used